sciabarra/AgileSites/doc/install.md

 ``wcs-dt import``

-**NOTE** If you have installed sample sites like FirstSiteII or Avisports then you will get an error message because a treetab of the Demo is already present in the sample sites.
+**NOTE** If you have installed sample sites like FirstSiteII or Avisports then you may get an error message because a treetab of the Demo is already present in the sample sites.

 Finally deploy the code with